 First and foremost, we wanted to continue to be able to provide our clients with the same care and accessibility that we had prior to Covid-19.
 Secondly, we wanted to be able to provide access to new clients who were seeking assistance with personal injury cases.

-Our office’s main focus is to ensure client satisfaction; therefore, we have adapted to the new norms brought on by Covid-19 by offering to: conduct Zoom calls with our clients, after hour lines to provide answers to any and all questions, and safe social distanced in-person meetings to distribute client funds.
+Our office’s main focus is to ensure client satisfaction; therefore, we have adapted to the new norms brought on by COVID-19 by offering to conduct Zoom calls with our clients, after-hour lines to provide answers to any and all questions, and safe social distance in-person meetings to distribute client funds.

 In addition to these informational video sessions, we plan to provide a quick facts page on our website to help those who have never had to deal with legal matters understand the process.
 We want our current and potential clients to feel as comfortable as possible without being misguided and confused by the difficulty of understanding legal jargon.

-As an owner of a personal injury firm, there were obstacles to climb in order to keep our firm growing, but thankfully we have been able to preserver and adapt to these unprecedented times.
+As an owner of a personal injury firm, there were obstacles to climb in order to keep our firm growing, but thankfully, we have been able to persevere and adapt to these unprecedented times.
 We believe that by establishing these changes, we will be able to expand our client base, establish better bonds with our clients, and provide increased client satisfaction”.

 8. Use of the Latest Digital Marketing Strategies